American Gladiators (video game): Reception

 Generally, the Sega Genesis and SNES versions were heavily covered, whereas other ports either were barely reviewed or not covered at all.
 Amiga Action's Steve McNally scored the Amiga version 80%.
-While acknowledging how limited the gameplay was, writing that "the events seem to last for about ten seconds as the Gladiators wipe the floor with you", he concluded that the overall product worked as "a simple, no-nonsense all out action game", considering it especially fun when playing with other human gamers.
+While acknowledging how limited the gameplay was, writing "the events seem to last for about ten seconds as the Gladiators wipe the floor with you", he concluded that the overall product worked as "a simple, no-nonsense all out action game", considering it especially fun when playing with other human gamers.
 The Swedish magazine Datormagazin, on the other hand, scored the Amiga version two out of five.

 The Sega Genesis and SNES version received overwhelmingly negative reviews.
 It was rated 16% by an August 1993 review from UK SNES magazine Super Play, the lowest rating yet, surpassing the SNES version of Pit-Fighter (1990) and GameTek's other game show adaptations like Jeopardy and Wheel of Fortune.
 Total! writer Chris, rating it an extremely low 6% and calling it "complete crap", argued the controls were "universally tragic and make the game even less enjoyable".

 The most common complaint was the lack of skill required, amounting to nothing more than just mashing buttons.
-Nintendo Power also found the gameplay awkward in addition to being too simple, criticizing the control setups that were so odd and not like the real experiences a player would have to read the manual to figure them out.
+Nintendo Power also found the gameplay awkward in addition to being too simple, criticizing the control setups that were so odd and unlike the real experiences a player would have to read the manual to figure them out.
 The magazine stated Atlusphere and Powerball were the only two events with any real difficulty.
-Steve Keen of Computer & Video Games wrote that "the gameplay is repetitive and rapidly dulls the brain", his only positive points being the ability of switch perspectives in Assault and the variety of obstacles in Eliminator.
-While Jeffrey Tschiltsch of Video Games & Computer Entertainment felt the easy learning curve and the support for up to eight players may make a good multi-player experience, Chris blasted the requirement to play with AI opponents in order to play with humans.
+Steve Keen of Computer & Video Games wrote "the gameplay is repetitive and rapidly dulls the brain", his only positive points being the ability to switch perspectives in Assault and the variety of obstacles in Eliminator.
+While Jeffrey Tschiltsch of Video Games & Computer Entertainment felt that the easy learning curve and the support for up to eight players may make a good multiplayer experience, Chris blasted the requirement to play with AI opponents in order to play with humans.
 Even Arnie Katz' positive review from Electronic Games claimed the product could have used more features, such as more close-ups of the Gladiators and a practice mode: "The inability to concentrate on one event at a time to perfect technique is frustrating".